 The Way Forward

-The principles ingrained therein can still survive; but there must be a philosophical justification applied universally.
-That’s the only certain way to maintain diversity of culture and institutions, all while contributing to a common project.
+The principles ingrained therein can still survive, but there must be a philosophical justification applied universally.
+That’s the only certain way to maintain the diversity of culture and institutions, all while contributing to a common project.

 Pressed on the tolerance of Roman Catholics in the city of Frankfurt in June 1740 during the first month of his reign, Prussian King Friedrich II (later known as ‘the Great’) earnestly responded: “All religions are just as good as each other, as long as the people who practice them are honest, and even if Turks and heathens came and wanted to populate this country, then we would build mosques and temples for them,” he said.